beacoding/codeable/README.md

 ## Info

 As of October 26, 2016, Codeable is currently a work in progress although an end-to-end flow in terms of submission of videos has been achieved.
 I am currently working on establishing sessions for users, and my aim is to add different options for different languages other than python as well.
-A GIF is down below for what it looks like as of October 26, 2016.
+A GIF is down below for what it looks like as of October 26, 2016 (a bare bones but fully functional application)

 ## Built With